joshpoll/bluefish-docs/classic/docs/tutorial-diagrams/bluefish-2.md

 # 2. A Tree Diagram Component

+In this section, we'll take the node component we built in the previous section and use it to build a larger tree diagram component.

 ## 2-Level Tree

+Let's start by just rendering everything out.
+We'll make a new group which contains the root node as well as a `Row` of subtrees.
+For now, we'll assume each subtree is just a single node.

 ```tsx live noInline
 const Tree = forwardRef(function _Tree({ data }, ref) {